taocpp/config/README.md

 to obtain a `tao::config::value`, which is a `tao::json::basic_value< tao::config::traits >`.
 Then the usual [JSON Value](https://github.com/taocpp/json) API can be used to inspect the obtained config.

-For everything else, please use the source or ask if you have any questions.
+For further details please Use The Source, or contact us if you have any questions.

 ## Features